legendschwab/cmor438individual/Supervised Machine Learning/6. Decision Trees / Regression Trees/8. Ensemble Methods/README.md

 **Decision trees** are machine learning algorithms that can help with both classification and regression.
-They have a tree-like structure and parent and child nodes.
+They have a tree-like structure with parent and child nodes.

 ## Classification